phipier/Treechecker-server/README.md

 In this section, you will learn how to install a Treechecker server using Pythonanywhere, a free hosting service.
 A free account will allow you a 1 GB database.
 You are free to upgrade your account anytime at a later date.
 Source : https://help.pythonanywhere.com/pages/DeployExistingDjangoProject/

-●	Create a PAW account
+* Create a PythonAnywhere account

 Go to https://www.pythonanywhere.com and create an account
 NB: bear in mind that the default URL address will be "your-username.pythonanywhere.com" (for a free account, it will not be possible to change it afterwards)

-●	Clone the Treechecker official repository
+* Clone the Treechecker official repository

 Go to the Dashboard and open a bash console.
 Clone the treechecker-server repository
 $ cd